Resources

 Wildflower Hike Map/Guide

 Virtually all the hikes included in Mount Rainier day hiking guides present wildflower viewing opportunities although they aren’t specific about them.
-The wildflower hikes feature of this site attempts to complement these guides with wildflower information in the form of a map/guide for those hikes that truly represent exceptional opportunities (currently twelve).
+The wildflower hikes feature of this site attempts to complement these guides with wildflower information in the form of a map/guide for those hikes that truly represent exceptional opportunities (currently thirteen).
 It is not the intention here to replace the guidebooks and detailed maps which are necessary resources for hiking in the park.

 A wildflower hike can be a difficult thing to describe!
 According to the Park Service web site there are 890 species of vascular plants in the Park so naturally what is shown for each hike is merely a sampling of what can be experienced.
 The attempt here is to provide an easy to use simple two page guide for each hike with a map and narrative guide and flower index which can be printed back-to-back.
 The route of the hikes are usually divided into three or more sections, or “legs”, since many of Rainier’s great flower hikes transcend elevational zones and encompasses multiple habitats, thus the species composition will vary considerably within the hike.
 The narrative briefly describes each leg giving distance and elevation information and flower highlights.
 The flower index provides common and scientific names for the flowers shown on the map.